nttung291/app-demo/README.md

 ## State Management

-The app uses Redux Toolkit for state management and RTK Query for data fetching.
-The store is configured in the `store/` directory.
+The app uses Zustand for state management and React Query for data fetching and caching.
+Zustand stores are configured in the `store/` directory, and React Query hooks are in the `services/` directory.

 ## Theming